CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 where $Q_0 = 0$, and $Q_{10} = + \text{inf}$ are the bounds of the FWI range.
 This way, the negative population is representative of all fire weather conditions for each region and year, including cases where a high FWI was predicted, but no fire was observed.

+Figure \ref{fig:neg-sample} presents the spatial distribution of the sampled negative locations across all years: it shows that, per region, the negative samples are well spread spatially, contrary to the positive samples, as we aim to represent the complete patterns of fire danger conditions.
+British Columbia, Alberta, Saskatchewan, and Manitoba contain the highest concentration of negative samples in certain areas due to the high concentration of fires in those regions (negative samples are sampled twice as much as positive ones).
+On the contrary, Nunavut, Newfoundland and Labrador, and New Brunswick are less densely sampled due to a lack of fires during the analyzed period.
+We select in total $n_{\text{neg}} = 176,650$ negative samples that, combined with our positive samples $n_{\text{pos}}$, consitute the CanadaFireSat Train (2016 - 2022), Val (2022), and Test (2023) sets.
+Note that some of these samples will be filtered out through the post-processing procedure described in Section \ref{sec:pred}.

-In Figure \ref{fig:year-fwi}, we present the annual FWI mean for our negative sample set.
-We see that up to the bucket: 4 with a FWI mean of $\overline{\text{FWI}} = 0.62$, most negative samples will have an FWI close to 0, as the FWI distribution of available locations for negative samples consistently presents an important peak in this range.
+In Figure \ref{fig:year-fwi}, we present the annual FWI mean for the negative sample set.
+We see that up to the decile bin number $4$ with a FWI mean: $\overline{\text{FWI}} = 0.62$, most negative samples will have an FWI close to $0$, as the FWI distribution of available locations for negative samples consistently presents an important peak in this range.
 This is representative of the FWI conditions across all regions of Canada between the first and last fires of each year.
-Furthermore, we show in Figure \ref{fig:alb-fwi} and \ref{fig:nt-fwi} that across two commonly impacted regions by wildfires, Alberta and Northwest Territories, there are strong differences in FWI bucket mean value between regions, with the delta for the top bucket reaching up to $\sim 14$ in 2021.
+Furthermore, we show in Figure \ref{fig:alb-fwi} and \ref{fig:nt-fwi} that across two commonly impacted regions by wildfires (Alberta and the Northwest Territories), there are strong differences in FWI decile bin mean value between regions, with the delta for the top decile bin reaching up to $\sim 14$ in 2021.
 This can be explained by the higher latitude of the Northwest Territories compared to Alberta and the presence of permafrost in their northernmost areas.